You went crazy on a deal on carrots and bought way too many. How long do carrots last before they go bad and what’s the best way to store them?

-We all know carrots go bad.
-They can go bad in the traditional way (rot, mold), but they can also deteriorate in terms of quality to the point they’re not usable.
+Carrots can go bad in the traditional way (rot, mold), but they can also deteriorate in terms of quality to the point they’re not usable anymore.

-When it comes to the former, the sign of a spoiled carrot can be rot setting in (the skin and flesh going black) or the presence of mold (white fuzz).
-If only a part of a carrot is affected, you can just cut it off and use the rest, just like you do with potatoes and other veggies.
+- The veggie starts to rot or grow mold.
+If the skin and flesh are going back, or there’s some white fuzz on the surface, that’s what’s happening.
+If only a part is affected, you can cut it off and use the rest, just like you do with potatoes and other veggies.

 How Long Do Carrots Last?